Paul Rudolph (architect): Yale and Brutalism

+While chair of the Department of Architecture at Yale, Rudolph taught Muzharul Islam, Norman Foster, and Richard Rogers, all attending the Master's course as scholarship students.
+Foster in particular has noted the significant influence that Rudolph had upon him.
+Rudolph was invited to Bangladesh by Muzharul Islam and designed Bangladesh Agricultural University.
+He worked on the Milam Residence, which was designed and constructed between 1959 and 1961.

 In the late 1950s, Paul Rudolph's Florida houses began to attract attention outside of the architectural community and he started receiving commissions for larger works such as the Jewett Arts Center (1955) at Wellesley College and the Blue Cross Building (1956) in Boston.
 He then took the chairmanship of the Yale Department of Architecture in 1958, shortly after designing the Yale Art & Architecture Building.
 Rudolph stayed at Yale for six years until he returned to private practice.
 He designed the Temple Street Parking Garage, also in New Haven, in 1961.

-While chair of the Department of Architecture at Yale, Rudolph taught Muzharul Islam, Norman Foster, and Richard Rogers, all attending the Master's course as scholarship students.
-Foster in particular has noted the significant influence that Rudolph had upon him.
-Rudolph was invited to Bangladesh by Muzharul Islam and designed Bangladesh Agricultural University.

-He worked on the Milam Residence, which was designed and constructed between 1959 and 1961.
-It still stands today on Florida's eastern coast, outside Jacksonville.
-Here, the only dimensional control was the size of standard concrete blocks that were used (8 x 8 x 16 in), fair-faced, for structural and partition walls alike.
-The large blocks provide shade for the windows, allowing the Florida home to be easily cooled.
-This house's seaside facade of stacked rectangles exemplifies the sculptural nature of Rudolph's work during this period.
-From inside the structure, Rudolf wanted the inhabitants to locate themselves according to mood, so the large two-story window in the living room contrasts other areas of the home which feel more cave-like and secluded.
-Rudolph's fascination with European Modernism and the neo-Classical theory made this a difficult building to construct.
-Rudolph had to show concern for multiple influences as well as his own style.
-At the time, Rudolph was working independently and would later become an icon in European Modernism.
+When Rudolph started working independently he become an icon in European Modernism.
+Architectural Record named it House of the Year in 1963, and it's considered a pivotal work in Rudolph's career.

-In 1958, Rudolph was commissioned to create a master plan for Tuskegee Institute in Tuskegee, Alabama.
+In 1958, Rudolph was commissioned to create a master plan for Tuskegee University in Tuskegee, Alabama.
 He later collaborated with graduates of Tuskegee's architecture school on the design of a new chapel building, completed in 1969.

-He also designed the Endo Pharmaceuticals Building (1964), the Dana Arts Center (1969) at Colgate University, the Boston Government Service Center (1971), First Church in Boston (1972), and the Burroughs Wellcome headquarters (1972, demolished 2021) in North Carolina.
+He also designed the Endo Pharmaceuticals Building in Garden City, New York (1964), the Dana Arts Center (1969) at Colgate University, the Boston Government Service Center (1971), First Church in Boston (1972), and the Burroughs Wellcome headquarters (1972, demolished 2021) in North Carolina.

+Rudolph was the architect for the Oriental Masonic Garden project, 148 units on 12.5 acres in New Haven, Connecticut, built between 1968 and 1971.
+Residents were not happy with the plywood and prefab units; among other problems, they leaked.
+The units were demolished in 1981.

 The main campus of University of Massachusetts Dartmouth (originally known as Southeastern Massachusetts Technological Institute, and later as the Southeastern Massachusetts University) was a continuing focus of his work.
 His association started in 1963, and continued in various capacities through the 1980s.
 He personally designed several buildings, but his overall architectural vision guided the development of the entire campus for decades.

-His Shoreline apartments in Buffalo, completed in 1974, were pioneering low income housing, designed as part of a larger masterplan for the city's waterfront that was never completed.
+His Shoreline apartments in Buffalo were completed in 1974 and were promoted as pioneering low-income housing designed as part of a larger masterplan for the city's waterfront.
+The masterplan was never completed.